Go Hard (La.La.La): Music video

 The song's music video was directed by production crew Syndrome.

-Charts
+Commercial performance

 "Go Hard (La.La.La)" spent five weeks on the U.S. Rhythmic Songs chart, peaking at number 29, on the week of October 6, 2012.
 The song also spent 4 weeks on the Belgium Ultratip Bubbling Under chart in Flanders, peaking at number 58 on September 22, 2012.

+Credits and personnel

+Credits are adapted from the liner notes of Somethin' 'Bout Kreay.